KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-WienerLinien by fewieden](https://github.com/fewieden/MMM-WienerLinien)

-1. `.codeclimate.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
+1. Recommendation - Found 'node-fetch' in file `README.md`: Replace it with built-in fetch.
-4. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+2. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-5. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo - Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+4. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-WordGenius by drventure](https://github.com/drventure/MMM-WordGenius)